danali-bst/bayesian-survival-tutorial/README.md

 - This method does not rely on proportional hazards or a hazard ratio.
 - It is straightforward, requiring only binomial likelihoods and Beta priors.
 - For real-world data with more strata, repeat the same pattern: call beta.bin for each stratum, align row lengths, then weight and sum the posterior draws.
+- If strata have different follow-up, use the minimum of the maximimum follow-up times across strata as your truncation time for RMST and as your last observation in time.vec for generating survival curve, to ensure there is no extrapolation.

 **We hope this tutorial helps you explore a model-free Bayesian approach to stratified survival analysis!** For questions or contributions, please open an issue or pull request in this repository, or contact Daniel Paydarfar at danielpaydarfar@fas.harvard.edu.